 Most people feel a bit uncomfortable at the beginning.
 When they drive from sea level to over 3500 meters, fly or travel by train.
 Headaches, fatigue, shortness of breath in increased exertion, the distinct sensation of accelerated heartbeat, loss of appetite, nausea, vomiting, dizziness, sleep disturbances, and irregular breathing during sleep are the most common complaints.
 These are the symptoms of an AHK, which can usually develop during the first 36 hours of staying at altitude and not immediately upon arrival.
 Well over 50% of travelers develop some form of AHK at over 3500 m, but almost all of them quickly ascend to 5000 m.

 At over 3500 m altitudes, the speed of reaching higher altitudes should be gradual and we recommend no more than 300 m ascents per day to sleep (with a rest day every third day).
-And stay of at least one week at over 3500 m before sleep at 5000 m.
+And stay for at least one week at over 3500 m before sleep at 5000 m.
 This does not mean that you should not climb more than 300 meters in one day (eg crossing a pass or climbing a peak), as long as you descend again before you go to sleep.
 The highest elevations where people live permanently is over 5500 m.
 But on mountaineer expeditions or hikes, it is quite possible to extend the stay for several weeks to around 6000 m altitude.
-And at these altitudes, you should feel quite good when you are sufficiently acclimated,
+And at these altitudes, you should feel quite good when you are sufficiently acclimated.

 Prediction of acute altitude sickness